rohanasgowda/HAZARDOUS-RF-SIGNAL-DETECTION-USING-ANTENNA-AND-LOGARITHMIC-DETECTOR/README.md

 - Trigger SMS alerts via Twilio when EM exposure is detected
 - Demonstrate antenna design and EM detection blocks in MATLAB

-It can serve as a **prototype for real-world EMF safety monitoring** and is suitable for academic or IEEE projects.
+It can serve as a **prototype for real-world EMF safety monitoring** and is suitable for academic projects

 ---